alveraboquet/fintech.homework/unit_7_SQL/README.md

     LIMIT 100
     ```

     * To be honest, I don't follow the logic here.
 First we are saying fraudulant tranactions are likely to be under $2, now we are looking for "top highest"?
 This question does not make sense to me.
+Regardless, above query returns top 100 high value transactions between 7-9am.

+    * Note: this solution is actually problematic...while the transaction has a timestamp, it is likely UTC.
+For a valid analysis, we would also need cardholder's timezone in order to correctly filter transacdtion records within 7-9am time range.

 <br>